CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Config settings: `parts_dot_shadow_alpha`
 * Default: `0.75`

-Sets the alpha (transparency) channel for the drop shadows underneath the part condition dots.
+Sets the Alpha (transparency) channel for the drop shadows underneath the part condition dots.
 Set to zero to disable their drop shadows.
 ## Increase perception radius based on Skill System
 * Config setting: `use_skill_system`
 * Default: `true`